Researches-Org/thegoprogramminglanguage/README.md

   * Either the receiver argument has the same typ  as the receiver parameter, for example both have type T or both have type *T.
   * Or the receiver argument is a variable of type T and the receiver parameter has type *T. The compiler implicitly takes the address of the variable.
   * Or the receiver argument has type *T and the receiver parameter has type T. The compiler implicitly dereferences the receiver, in other words, loads the value

+* The methods of a struct can be promoted to other struct with Composing Types by Struct Embedding

+* Methods can be declared only on named types (like Point) and pointers to them (*Point), but thanks to embedding , it's possible and sometimes useful for unnamed struct types to have methods too.